 - Ward 2 Councilmember Noecker will be working with the neighborhood to propose aesthetic improvements as part of a future-year capital project request.

-- City bridge maintenance continues to clean and paint ornamental railing south of the project.
-City electricians coordinated with Urban Co. to relocate street lighting conduit and lantern-style lightpost bases.
+- City bridge maintenance continues to clean and paint the ornamental railing south of the project.
+City electricians coordinated with Urban Companies to relocate street lighting conduit and lantern-style light post bases.

-- Concrete sidewalk will be formed and poured tomorrow (Saturday 10/13).
-Like Bolander, Urban Co. has been responsive to the city’s desire to maintain project schedule, and provided Saturday work.
+- Concrete sidewalk will be formed and poured tomorrow (Saturday, October 13).
+Like Bolander, Urban Companies has been responsive to the city’s desire to maintain the project schedule and provided Saturday work.

 - Concrete curb and bituminous patching is scheduled for next week.